tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:minimumElevationInMeters or dwc:maximumElevationInMeters are NOT EMPTY or dwc:verbatimElevation is EMPTY; FILLED_IN the values of dwc:minimumElevationInMeters and dwc:maximumElevationInMeters if they can be unambiguously interpreted from dwc:verbatimElevation; otherwise NOT_AMENDED
+INTERNAL_PREREQUISITES_NOT_MET if dwc:minimumElevationInMeters or dwc:maximumElevationInMeters are bdq:NotEmpty or dwc:verbatimElevation is bdq:Empty; FILLED_IN the values of dwc:minimumElevationInMeters and dwc:maximumElevationInMeters if they can be unambiguously interpreted from dwc:verbatimElevation; otherwise NOT_AMENDED

 ### Information Elements